For many medical practices, marketing technology has become a growing expense. As more budget is spent on digital marketing, more tools are needed.

 1. Ad Platforms

 Perhaps the most important technology partnerships in your marketing technology stack are the ad platforms you run ads through.
-For almost every medical practice, the foundational platforms will be Google Search Ads and Facebook Remarketing.
+The foundational platforms will be Google Search Ads and Facebook Remarketing for almost every medical practice.

 However, high-performing medical practices will also include additional ad platforms like native advertising and programmatic advertising.